serteal/gpqa-summarization-task/README.md

 ## Summarization Mechanism

 In this task we compare two summarization mechanisms.
 The first is the extremely simple baseline of cutting the question at a certain token length.
 The second is a baseline summarization mechanism in the form of a prompt template that uses a call to a "summarizer" model that will generate a summary of the question.
 The parameterization for the summarizer comes in form of a cutoff in token length for the summary by using the `num_completion_tokens` parameter OpenAI's API.
 This way, we can assert that both mechanisms are using the same amount of maximum tokens for the summarization.
-We implement both mechanisms using custom `solver` functions [here].
+We implement both mechanisms using custom `solver` functions [here](https://github.com/serteal/gpqa-summarization-task/blob/e48a7def2ba53da53d4f7e879433ecc57b506006/inspect_evals/src/inspect_evals/gpqa_compressed/gpqa_compressed.py).

 <details>
 <summary>Summarizer prompt template</summary>